-The proposed facility overlies a designated sensitive groundwater area and the Missouri River defined surficial aquifer.
+The proposed facility does not overlie a designated sensitive groundwater area, surficial aquifer, or any Wellhead Protection Areas (WHPA).
 There are multiple active Domestic/Stock wells within a 2-mile radius of the site.
-Two domestic/stock wells are located at the facility location; one is screened at a depth of 40-50 feet and the other is screened at a depth of 30-40 feet.
-The facility does not overlie any Wellhead Protection Areas (WHPA).
-Soils are primarily silty loams.
+Two stock wells are located at the existing unpaved open lots facility location; one is screened at a depth of 36-46 feet and the other is screened at a depth of 80-140 feet.
+Soils are primarily clay to loamy.